April-UBC/calcthat/README.md

 <!-- badges: end -->

-The goal of calcthat is to make the common calculation, subtracting minium value from maximum value, more convenient.
+The goal of calcthat is to make the common calculation, subtracting minimum value from maximum value, more convenient.

 ## Installation